aduth/refx/README.md

 If included as a script in the browser, it is made available in the global context as `refx`.

-The _refx_ middleware function is designed to be flexible, accepting an object of action type keys, individual arguments of objects, or an array of objects.
+The _refx_ middleware function accepts an object of action type keys or an array of objects.
 Each effect handler is a function or array of functions, each accepting the store instance and dispatched action object.

 ## License